 The skirts must be plain black, tailored and of knee length.
 No split, skater, tiered or stretchy skirts are allowed.

 Only hard-soled flat black shoes are permitted.
 No trainers (regardless of colour), fashion shoes, high heels, canvas shoes, boots or sandals are allowed.
-Black socks must be worn at all times.

 One small stud in one or each ear lobe is acceptable.
 No other earrings or piercings of any kind are permitted.
 A plain wristwatch and one charity band may be worn, but no bracelets or fashion watches are allowed.
 No hairbands of any description must be worn around the wrists.
 Necklaces and rings are not permitted.
 The only exceptions are medical and religious necklaces and bracelets, which must be worn under the shirt and not visible at any time.
 All jewellery must be removed for PE.